tchamelot/drosix/doc/workspace-docs/01-devenv.md

 ### Rust environment

-Rust needs an hint to find the linker when cross compiling.
+Rust needs a hint to find the linker when cross compiling.
 This is adding those lines into `$HOME/.cargo/config`

 ```